MrDruv/blog/content/posts/chapter3.md

 categories: ["Programming", "Functional Thinking"]
 summary: A practical and human-centered summary of the core ideas from the opening chapters of *Grokking Simplicity* by Eric Normand.
 ---

+## Distinguishing Actions,Calculations and Data

+**Definition of Funtional Programming**

+_Facts about Events_ - Ofcourse there are plenty of definitions from different dictionary.But this suits perfect for Functional programming.
+It highlights two points:

+1. It emphasizes neccessity of interpretation.
+2. It hightlights software engineer build information system.